DonkeyRepublic/donkey_tomp/README.md

 ### Additional costs

-There are few cases when we will trigger that webhook:
+There are 2 cases when we will trigger that webhook:
-* When the rental has been finished and we finalized the amount that should be charged.
-This is not entirely according to TOMP specification as the name of the webhook is "claim-extra-costs" but it seems that it is resonable use of that webhook as giving a notification that we finalized the booking and the amount needed to charge for this booking is now set in stone.
-The category in such case would be `"ALL"`

 * Whenever there is some penalty/fine added to the booking due to some incorrect usage of the bike.
 In such case the category would be `"FINE"`

 * Whenever there is some refund issued for the booking after the booking has been finished.
 This can be both for the initial charge of the booking or for subsequent fines.
 The category is `"REFUND"`.
-Also in that casse the amount is negative.
+In case of refunds amounts are negative.
+Moreover, refunds will contain information about which journal entry is being refunded as seen in [Journal Entries endpoint](#journal-entries)

 ```
 POST /payment/{booking-id}/claim-extra-costs